The actions within this strategy are divided into two categories:

 2020-2023 (Years 0-3)

-Collaborate with the Neighborhood and Community Relations Department to build and share a list of community resources for clearing sidewalks to help clear snow for those who are unable.
+Collaborate with the Neighborhood and Community Relations Department to build and share a list of community resources for clearing sidewalks to assist those who are unable.

 Safety Equity Mobility Active Partnerships